CozartKevin/JUCE-Tutorials/1. Getting Started/Create a basic AudioMIDI plugin/Part 1 - Setting up/README.md

     FIX: Seems removing one of the default VST3 Plugin paths solves the crash.
         -Wanted to add the original path however I am unable to get the path to come back to run further tests after removing.
 I am going to assume that the path was the "C:\Program Files\Common Files\VST3 as discussed in the tutorial.

+Took some fiddling and I had to change the overall Project debug settings outlined above as a fix back to "Current Selection' Then select properties on VST3 and select the Exe from Plugin host in the Juce folder.